 Image courtesy of Ekos

 Over time, Ekos grew their customer base, advanced their product with critical customer feedback and sought technology partners to integrate with (like Arryved) to support craft makers in optimizing their business.
-Ekos strives to provide tools that make brewery production management a seamless process so that craft makers can spend more time focusing on their loyal fans and perfecting their recipes, and less time in the back office.
+They strive to provide tools that make brewery production management a seamless process.
+Now craft makers can spend more time perfecting recipes, and less time in the back office.

 That’s what’s awesome about the industry that we work in, at the end of the day the greater need is wanting to help the companies that we work with.